CHH/heroku-buildpack-php/README.md

   is called.
 All requests which don't match an existing file will be forwarded to this document.

+### Classic PHP

+The classic PHP configuration is used as fallback when no framework was detected.
+It serves every `.php` file relative to the document root.

+This is also used when an `index.php` file was found in the root of your project and no `composer.json`.

-### Symfony 2
+### Magento

-Is detected when the app requires the `symfony/symfony` package or when the `framework` setting is set to `symfony2` in the `composer.json`.
+Is used when the `extra.heroku.framework` key is set to `magento` in the `composer.json`.

-This framework preset doesn't need any configuration to work.

-Please note that if you use config vars in Composer hooks, or in `compile` scripts, then a new code push may be necessary if you decide to change a config variable.

 ### Silex